nicholflowers/Cheating-at-Scrabble/README.md

 ### 🔹 Word Matching

-- Reads the SOWPODS word list once into memory
 - Tests each word by consuming letters from a copy of the rack, rather than a simpler letter-count check, so that wildcards can stand in for any letter
 - Spends a wildcard only when a needed letter is not already in the rack.
 Because a word spelled with real letters keeps its full score while wildcards count zero, this returns the higher-scoring version when a word can be formed either way

 ### 🔹 Scoring

 - Delegates scoring to a separate `wordscore.py` module through an imported `score_word` function, keeping the scoring logic modular and reusable
-- Applies standard Scrabble letter values; letters supplied by a wildcard score zero
+- Applies standard Scrabble letter values

 ### 🔹 Output